ibm-developer-skills-network/jbbmo-Introduction-to-Git-and-GitHub/README.md

 # Introduction to Git and GitHub

-## Simple Interest Calculator functionality
+## Simple Interest Calculator functionality changes

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.